fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

 In two more attempts we cross the first line of mountains, searching for a passage over the second line but we repeatedly find ourselves stuck in a labyrinth of impassable crevasses and walls of ice.
-Fabien always makes sure we have the exact waypoints for a retreat - no chance of doing anything without GPS in this terrain.
-But what are the chances of finding a direct passage over not only one of these obstacles but over all three of them?
+Fabien always makes sure we have the exact waypoints for a retreat - without a GPS, no chance in this terrain.
+But what are the odds of finding a direct passage over not only one of these obstacles but over all three of them?
 We feel despair welling up.
 Of course we’re not in immediate danger as long as we don’t jump into any of these crevasses but our entire tour is at stake.
 Will we have to